 We remove the sludge and foreign matter from the bottom of the tank to leave clean, hygienic water.
 The remaining water can be sanitised at the customers request.

-Harmful bacteria levels increase when a build up of debris decompose on the bottom of a tank, leading to a thick layer of sediment.
-This can result in blocked water filters, washing machine filters, etc. This debris and sludge often consists of leaves, plant blossoms, bird droppings, dust, ash, etc from the roof.
+Harmful bacteria levels increase when a build up of debris decompose on the bottom of a tank.
+This leads to a thick layer of sediment that needs to be removed.
+The sediment can result in blocked water filters, washing machine filters, ceramic tap wear & tear, etc. This debris and sludge often consists of leaves, plant blossoms, bird droppings, dust, dye, ash, from the roof.
 Occasionally animals including rats, snakes, frogs and possums enter through the downpipes, manhole or overflow pipes and die in the water.
 The dead animals can result in smelly, bad tasting water with high levels of bacteria.

 In addition to providing water tank cleaning, Crystal Clear Tanks can advise the following measures for clean drinking water;

 - Leaf beater devices to filter leaves and other debris entering through the down pipes from the roof.

 - First flush diverters to prevent the first runoff of water from entering the tank.
 This first runoff often contains debris and contaminants from the roof.

 Additionally, you should always ensure gutters are kept clear and free of debris.
 This may include installing gutter guards and pruning trees near the roof.